levi770/web3-service/README.md

 }
 ```

-- if `execute:true`, the `"callTx"` object will contains transaction receipt and related data, if `execute:false` the `"callTx"` will contains transaction payload for execution on client side.
+- If `"execute:true"`, the `"callTx"` object will contain the transaction receipt and related data.
+If `"execute:false"`, the `"callTx"` will contain the transaction payload for execution on the client side.
-- if `"operation_type"` was `"mint"`, `meta_data` field will contains metadata for token mint from input payload.
+- If `"operation_type"` is `"mint"`, the `"meta_data"` field will contain metadata for the token mint from the input payload.
-- if `"operation_type"` was `"mint"`, `"metadataObj"` will be created in DB and setted to token entity as a related object. if metadata fields in operation specific payload was empty, the common metadata object from collection entity will be setted to this token entity as related object.
+- If `"operation_type"` is `"mint"`, a `"metadataObj"` will be created in the database and linked to the token entity as a related object.
+If the metadata fields in the operation-specific payload are empty, the common metadata object from the collection entity will be linked to this token entity as a related object.
-- `"tokenObj"`, is a token entity created in DB.
+- `"tokenObj"` is the token entity created in the database.
-- if `"operation_type"` was `"whitelistadd"`, the `"merkleProof"` array will be created and returned after updating merkle root for this contract.
+- If `"operation_type"` is `"whitelistadd"`, the `"merkleProof"` array will be created and returned after updating the merkle root for this contract.

 ## Operation specified options DTOs